How to Play the Open Position Em Chord and CAGED Em Shape

 The E chord

-Perhaps the easiest chord of them all to understand and fret might be the huge E chord.
+Perhaps the easiest chord of all to understand and fret is the huge open-position E chord.

-Turn this into a moveable chord shape and you have the best starting point for understanding major chords on the guitar.
+Turn this into a moveable shape and you have the best starting point for grasping major chords on the guitar.